 Tip: After the new grass emerges, less is more.
 A good, thorough soaking rather than a quick watering ensures that the water gets down to the root system.
 This helps roots grow strong and deep for a thick, more drought-resistant lawn.

 3. Feed Your Entire Lawn to Nourish It

-To encourage the new growth, and keep your whole lawn looking its best, add a gentle lawn fertilizer to the spot, like Scotts Step-3 Lawn Fertilizer – ON SALE this month at GNH!
+To encourage the new growth, and keep your whole lawn looking its best, add a gentle lawn fertilizer to the spot, like Scotts Step-3 Lawn Fertilizer, available at GNH!
 Tender seedlings, as well as existing grass, need nutrients to help grow thick and strong.

 4. Kick Back & Enjoy the Results!